00:00 We write tests to show us when there are problems with our code, but what if there are intermittent

 25:09 So let's talk a little bit about some articles that a couple of the big tech companies wrote here.

-25:16 So both Google and Spotify talked about how they're using, how they're experiencing flaky tests and what they're doing to either reduce them or maybe as you put it, Gregory, some of the silver linings that they're finding in it and some of the tools that are building to help deal with that.
+25:16 So both Google and Spotify talked about how they're using, how they're experiencing flaky tests and what they're doing to either reduce them or maybe, as you put it, Gregory, some of the silver linings that they're finding in it and some of the tools that are building to help deal with it.

-25:33 So over at Google, they say they're running obviously a large set of tests.
+25:34 So over at Google, they say they're running, obviously, a large set of tests.

-25:38 You could probably, like that is a massive understatement I imagine, but it says they see a continual rate of flakiness of about 1.5% on all test cases, which for them, I imagine is a lot of tests.
+25:41 But it says they see a continual rate of flakiness of about 1.5% on all test cases, which for them, I imagine, is a lot of tests.

-25:53 And so you wanna talk a little bit about this, this either you guys and maybe some of the mitigation strategies they have.
+25:52 And so you want to talk a little bit about this, either of you guys, and maybe some of the mitigation strategies they have?

 26:10 And that's the kind of the sort of the psychological impact of them.